 - Have a clear and agreed-upon plan for separating their assets and responsibilities.

-How the Law Defines Separation and Divorce
+How Does the Family Law Act Define Separation and Divorce?

 Divorce